yeoman/generator/readme.md

 ## Getting Started

-If you're interested in writing your own Yeoman generator we recommend reading the official [documentation](http://yeoman.io/generators.html).
+If you're interested in writing your own Yeoman generator we recommend reading [the official getting started guide](http://yeoman.io/generators.html).

 There are typically two types of generators - simple boilerplate 'copiers' and more advanced generators which can use custom prompts, remote dependencies, wiring and much more.

 The docs cover how to create generators from scratch as well as recommending command-line generators for making other generators.

+For deeper research, read the code source or visit our [API documentation](http://yeoman.github.io/generator/).

 ## Testing generators